yangzhares/GetStartingKubernetes/k8s/kubernetes_node_part-1.md

 ###5.
 NodeStatus

 	type NodeStatus struct {
-	// Capacity represents the available resources of a node.
 		Capacity ResourceList `json:"capacity,omitempty"`
-	// NodePhase is the current lifecycle phase of the node.
 		Phase NodePhase `json:"phase,omitempty"`
-	// Conditions is an array of current node conditions.
 		Conditions []NodeCondition `json:"conditions,omitempty"`
-	// Queried from cloud provider, if available.
 		Addresses []NodeAddress `json:"addresses,omitempty"`
-	// NodeSystemInfo is a set of ids/uuids to uniquely identify the node NodeInfo NodeSystemInfo `json:"nodeInfo,omitempty"`
+		NodeInfo NodeSystemInfo `json:"nodeInfo,omitempty"`
 	}
 NodeStatus包含节点当前的状态信息，主要如Capacity、Phase、Conditions、Addresses以及NodeInfo。